k7ilo/HBLink3_Install/README.md

   ```sh
   apt update && apt full-upgrade -y
   ```
-* Reboot to make sure updates are loaded:
+* Reboot to make sure updates are loaded if any were installed:
   ```sh
   reboot
   ```